dgarnitz-zz/intent-interview-challenge/README.md

 This project was built with Express.js and vanilla Javascript, as I thought using a frontend framework would be overkill.

 I designed the project to be extensible so that it would work with a greater variety of items in the shopping cart.
 You can see this in the way the cart is created and the price is calculated.
-Due to time constraints I did not make the HTML generate dynamically but if this extension were complete, the site could render any number of items from the JSON catalogue.
+Furthermore, the HTML renders dynamically, so any number of items can be add/removed from the JSON catalogue.
+You can see in my version I added "strawberries" but you could easily remove or add more items.

 To run this project:
 1) npm install